Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 **Increment and Decrement Buttons**

-- For the products that have size and all golf clubs that have right and left, increment & decrement buttons are not disabled.
-If `id` is used for this, one of them works but other one does not (and `id` cannot be used for duplicate id error on html validation).
-If `class` is used, when one of them is disabled, other one is also disabled.
-By setting a unique class, this would work but do not know how to implement this in JavaScript using Django template and it is not a major issue, leave it as unsolved issue.
+- For the products that have a size and all golf clubs that have right and left, increment & decrement buttons are not disabled.
+If `id` is used for this, one of them works but the other one does not (and `id` cannot be used for duplicate id error on html validation).
+If `class` is used, when one of them is disabled, another one is also disabled.
+By setting a unique class, this would work but do not know how to implement this in JavaScript using Django template and it is not a major issue, leave it as an unsolved issue.

 **Sorting Products By Price Including Discounted Price**

 - Sort function on the product pages, it sorts by the original price but it does not consider the discount price.
 Therefore, some products [do not look like sorted by price correctly](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/sort.png).
-Original price field and discount price field are in the different table so they cannot be directly compared so this cannot be solved unless the current database structure is changed.
+The original price field and discount price field are in the different tables so they cannot be directly compared so this cannot be solved unless the current database structure is changed.

 **Save Delivery Info On Checkout**

 - On the checkout page, logged in users can save the delivery info if they wish to.
 There is a check box as an option, however even the box is unticked, the details are saved for some reason.
-Looked at the code but cannot figure out why this happens, and as it is not a major issue, leave it as unsolved issue.
+Looked at the code but cannot figure out why this happens, and as it is not a major issue, leave it as an unsolved issue.

 **Register Page**

-- On Register page, user name, which is the second field, is auto focused.
-When open the page, the first field, which is email address, should be auto focused.
-Try to fix this but no access to `forms.py` for Register page as it is Allauth package, and as it is not a major issue, leave it as unsolved issue.
+- On the Register page, the user name, which is the second field, is auto-focused.
+When open the page, the first field, which is an email address, should be auto focused.
+Try to fix this but no access to `forms.py` for the Register page as it is Allauth package, and as it is not a major issue, leave it as an unsolved issue.

+**Register Page**

+- For registered users, when they go to the checkout page, they see some fields are pre-filled from the last order.
+There is a full name field that picks up the first name and last name of users personal info.
+To retrieve the data from the fields, users must input the details.
+Try to get first name and last name at the time of registration but cannot add these fields as they are controlled by Allauth.
+As it is not a major issue, decide to leave it as an unsolved issue.

 <div align="right"><a href="#testing-top">🔝</a></div>